 - Change it to Yes (if it already says “Yes” then the console is already enabled)

 - Press the tilde (~) button to open the console

 - Type “sv_cheats 1” to turn the option to use them on

 Without first entering the sv_cheats 1 command, you will be unable to use the commands.
-This is the command line that activates the Developer Tools so you could try to input some of the listed commands but they won’t work yet.sv_cheats 1
+This is the command line that activates the Developer Tools in CS:GO so you could try to input some of the listed commands but they won’t work yet.sv_cheats 1

 This is the default for CSGO so adding that code into the Developer Console will change your game back to the normal gameplay mode.
-Some of the commands below can be used without being in this mode but it is not advised you try them on official Valve servers as this will put you at a VAC ban risk.

-What are the best CSGO SV Cheats Commands?
+What are the best CSGO SV_Cheats Commands?